 What are you now interested in today?
 After you learned about the two options?
-Traditional style, that is to say with 50 % grid ... or full picture European style?
-95 % of all wall calendars in Germany are European style.
-95 % of US calendars are grid style.
-Please decide on one of two options with a click on the pic, text or logo below.
+Traditional style, that is to say, with a 50 percent grid ... or full picture European style?
+95 % of all high quality wall calendars in Germany are European style.
+95 % of US calendars are "grid style".
+Please decide on one of two options with a click on the pic, the text or the logo below.
 Or check both out and come back after that.

-Two June calendar pages of several composers wall calendars.
-First is the calendar page, how you know it.
+Two June calendar pages in four composers wall calendars.
+The first and third sheet are the calendar pages, how you know them.
 There is space to fill in appointments, dates, errands and chores.
-The next motive from the top to the bottom (European style = poster style) means: no space for such notes just one large pic and the timetable as a decoration part: It's a just for decoration like a share or an art work.
+The second motif from the top to the bottom ( ...
+European style = poster style) means: no space for such notes, just one large pic and the timetable as a decoration part: It's a just one big picture and the calendrical is a decoration element.

 Again.
-This is what we call a 50:50 calendar.
-The upper 50 % is a nice decoration; the lower 50 % is where you put in birthdays, vacation and doctor's appointments.
-You would never ever place such a calendar in your living room, nor in your hall, dining area or music room.
+This is, what we call a 50:50 calendar.
+The upper 50 % is a nice decoration, the lower 50 % is where you can put in birthdays, vacation and doctor's appointments.
+You would never ever place such a calendar in your living room, nor in your hall, in your dining area or music room.

-... this portrait would fit into a super modern designed home ...
+... this portrait calendar monthly page would fit into a super modern designed home ...

 Back to the Bach family story.
-I was very disappointed about that fact – not about the hint – in the first 2 or 3 hours on our trip back from the west coast of Florida back to the east coast of Florida.
-However, right before entering Tampa Bay I realized the blessing from that hint.
+I was very disappointed about that fact – not about the hint – in the first two or three hours on our trip back from the west coast of Florida back to the east coast of Florida.
+However, right before entering Tampa Bay, I realized the blessing from that hint.
 Everybody in the USA, who would be interested in our music calendars, would have believed we offer 50:50 calendars.
 If I would not explain the difference and tell, we are not.

-So actually these 50:50 calendars are no real decoration.
+So actually these "50:50" calendars are actually no real decoration.
 They are nice in the kitchen and ...
 I don't know where else.
-May be in your walk in closet?
+May be in your pantry.
+But actually ...
 Nor really.

 Calendars from "Bach 4 You" are like a picture on the wall.
 95 % is design and the calendar on the calendar (... sounds funny, that is to say the timetable!) is design.
 It is a decoration.
 It is a decoration, where visitors, friends, neighbors and buddies look, get closer and are curious, what's on the monthly pages in the following months.

-That is what it's all about: If you see our calendars, you might assume, the monthly pages would be 50:50.
+That is what it's all about: If you as an American resident in the US discover our calendars in my shop, you might assume, the monthly pages would be 50:50 style, that is with a huge grid in the lower half.
 However, they are not!
-On the left is, what a Calendar title in the US looks like, on the right it's what a calendar in Germany looks like: no difference under the film.
+You won't notice until our calendar arrives after 8,000, 10,000 or 12,000 kilometers of travel.
+On the left is, what a calendar title in the US looks like, on the right it is what a calendar in Germany looks like: the difference starts under the film.

 Can you imagine such a calendar behind your decorative piano in the living room?
-Yes you can: But it's awful.
-Forget the imagination and hop to the next pic.
+Yes, you can ... but it looks awful.
+Forget this imagination and scroll to the next pic.